Friday, November 08, 2013

 སྦྱངས་པས་ཉོན་རྨོངས་བཟང་པོར་བྱེད།།

-One PS: I notice the yung in verse 49 is in the Sanskrit version haridrā, and that means curcuma, or turmeric if you prefer (so the ‘mustard’ translation is not accurate), while for the rdo-thal [mineral powder] of the Tibetan, the Sanskrit has cūrṇa, which ought to mean chalk or [mineral] lime.
+One PS: I notice the yung in verse 49 is in the Sanskrit version haridrā, and that means curcuma, or turmeric if you prefer (that means the ‘mustard’ translation is not right), while for the rdo-thal [mineral powder] of the Tibetan, the Sanskrit has cūrṇa, which ought to mean chalk or [mineral] lime.
 So I’m not 100% the chemistry experiment here is identical to Sa-paṇ’s.
 Only 90% maybe.

 Another PS: A. Annapoorani, K.R.
 Anilakumar, Farhath Khanum, N. Anjaneya Murthy & A.S.
 Bawa, "Studies on the Physicochemical Characteristics of Heated Honey, Honey Mixed with Ghee and Their Food Consumption Pattern by Rats," Ayu: An International Quarterly Journal of Research in Ayurveda, vol. 31, no. 2 (April 2010), pp. 141-146.
 It's yogurt Tibetans say should only be eaten uncooked, and about this rule our tandoori cooks seem to know nothing.